Xenite/Xenite/readme.md

 # Xenite

+## Note: this theme is no longer under development.
+Hopefully we (developers & contributors) will back on this theme soon, but not before the date of Elementary OS 0.4 release.

 Xenite is a GTK theme created for [elementary OS Freya](http://elementary.io).
 Thanks to original [XGTK theme](http://kxmylo.deviantart.com/art/Xgtk-theme-gtk-3-14-3-12-465195148) as the base for this theme.
 If you find a bug or want an improvement in any way, simply raise an issue and we'll be there.
 Xenite is licensed under MIT license.